crawl/crawl/crawl-ref/docs/crawl_manual.rst

 'Ctrl-L' to toggle this.

-Sometimes characters will be able to use special abilities, e.g. the Naga's ability to spit poison or the magical power to fly granted by a ring.
+Sometimes characters will be able to use special abilities, e.g. the Naga's ability to spit poison or the magical power to turn invisible granted by a scarf of invisibility.
 These are accessed through the 'a' command.

 ****************************************
 D. Exploring the dungeon